rust-lang/rfcs/active/0000-multiple-traits-per-impl.md

 # Motivation

-The current syntax for implementing multiple Traits is quite verbose, and this simple syntactic change will make code more understandable than mountains of boilerplate
+The current syntax for implementing multiple traits is quite verbose, and this simple syntactic change will make code more understandable than useless boilerplate

 # Drawbacks